 In response to that growing ministry, the Lord provided the opportunity to acquire a Girls’ House in 2011.
 Over the course of 52 days, the 80,000 dollars necessary were provided through the generosity of Christ’s followers connected with the ministry.
 Now, the women of CCH have a place for housing, hangouts, and ministry to take place, ultimately increasing CCH’s ability to reach out to students and impact their faith.

 As the ministry grew and new ministry opportunities continued to be made available the Board knew it was time to begin praying for God to raise up an Associate Campus Minister.
 In 2014, Jordan Childress, after spending a year as the ministry intern, came on staff full-time.

 With the university growing and expanding, Witmer Clubhouse has been torn down.
 So, in 2016, our worship service has found a new home in Fabiani Theater, right in the middle of campus.
-This event plays host to over 100 students each week and you can now join us from wherever you are by livestreaming our service.
-Check it out on our website Tuesdays at 7 in our “Watch Online” section of our homepage.
+This event plays host to over 100 students each week and you can now join us from wherever you are by live streaming our service.
+Check it out on our website Tuesdays at 7pm from our “Watch Online” link.

-God continues to provide more and more opportunities on campus and we are excited to see what the future holds for CCH.
+God continues to provide more and more opportunities on campus and we are excited to see what the future hold for CCH.